llerenaj1/SE-Book/Homework4-5.md

 Q7.
 Would I recommend using agile where I currently work now?

 I would say no. We currently use the waterfall method and utilize batch a lot, but that's because we have products that have to be tested over all the states in the United States.
 This requires a lot of testing and QA so the process is rather slow and can't be sped up.
 We have two iterations of planning and testing cycling off.

+Q8.
+Should the hypothetical company adopt the agile process?

+I will say that the company should because it wants to explore the mobile markets of iOS and Android.
+Since there are so many different ways to implement things in mobile application and since it is a user interface, I think it would be very helpful to use agile especially with the communication and collaboration aspect with shareholders.
+The constant communication will ensure a nice looking product with specifications that may change throughout the development process.
+The mobile game is constantly changing with innovations happening all the time, so utilizing agile and having a product that will be very flexible and keen on making the users happy will be very beneficial to this company.